UnderstandLingBV/Tuktu/README.md

 [http://tuktu.et4it.nl/downloads/tuktu-0.1.zip](http://tuktu.et4it.nl/downloads/tuktu-0.1.zip)

+Note that Tuktu requires Java (JRE) to be present on the system it is run from.
+Tuktu has been tested against versions 1.7 and 1.8.

 # Building from Source

 To build Tuktu from source, clone the repository.
-Tuktu was built against Play! version 2.3.4 so you need that version of Play.
+Tuktu was built against Play! version 2.3.x so you need that version of Play.

 To build Tuktu (for production), run: